 In 2017 The UCUCC Child Care Programs provided over $58,000.00 in scholarships to families who would otherwise not be able to afford child care.
 The dollars to provide scholarships are from University Congregational United Church of Christ, CLCC staff who make small monthly donations by payroll withdraw, and private donors who believe all families should have a safe, quality child care program while they cannot be with their child.
 Please join our teachers is supporting our scholarship fund.
 You may donate with a direct payment to us for our scholarship fund, you may click the DONATE NOW link on the left side of this page, or many employers have a matching donation program.
 If you shop, Amazon gives!
 We receive a small portion of your spending from your Amazon shopping.
 Please check out Amazon Smile.
 We are listed as UCUCC Child Care Programs.
 Funds donated to the scholarship fund are used directly to cover the cost of child care.
 Donations may be tax deductible, please contact your tax adviser for this information.

 Child Learning and Care Center (CLCC) and Trettin Drop-In Preaschool are both part of the mission of UCUCC Child Care Programs.
 Teacher Ashleigh leads our Admin Team as the Director of UCUCC Child Care Programs.
-Teacher Nancy is the Program Director of Trettin Drop-In Preschool and supports Jenn in overseeing UCUCC Childcare Programs.
+Teacher Nancy is the Program Director and supports Ashleigh in overseeing UCUCC Child Care Programs.
 Teacher Allison serves as Administrative Assistant and supports UCUCC Child Care Programs with administrative duties.